oils-for-unix/oils/doc/osh-manual.md

     alias a=
     a (( var = 0 ))

-(10) break/continue/return are control flow keywords, not builtins
+(10) **break, continue, and return are control flow keywords, not builtins**

 This means that they are not "dynamic":

-    a=break
+    b=break
     while true; do
-      $a
+      $b  # in OSH, this tries to look up a command named 'break' and fails to done

-    done
+    (see case in spec/loop)

 (This could be changed, but I wanted control flow to be analyzable ...)

 ## set builtin